TY-Jeong/VacHopPy/docs/source/index.rst

    :alt: VacHopPy Logo

 **VacHopPy** is a Python package for analyzing vacancy-mediated diffusion from molecular dynamics (MD) simulations.
-The library facilitates a reliable **multiscale modeling** workflow by calculating key vacancy hopping parameters that can be directly incorporated into continuum-scale models.
+The package facilitates a reliable **multiscale modeling** workflow by calculating key vacancy hopping parameters that can be directly incorporated into continuum-scale models.

 Key Features